ethereum/pm/AllCoreDevs-EL-Meetings/Meeting 164.md

 **Tim Beiko** [18:53](https://www.youtube.com/watch?v=09Kzi2x06UM&t=1133): Got it.

-**MariusVanDerWijden** [18:54](https://www.youtube.com/watch?v=09Kzi2x06UM&t=1134): Yeah, I agree, but in general it it is very nice for everyone implemented this because then we could start implementing You test in a new EIP’s and other clients right now, it's  basically only really possible and guess and and maybe be so. to implement a new feature and fill these fixtures.
+**Marius Van Der Wijden** [18:54](https://www.youtube.com/watch?v=09Kzi2x06UM&t=1134): Yeah, I agree, but in general it it is very nice for everyone implemented this because then we could start implementing You test in a new EIP’s and other clients right now, it's  basically only really possible and guess and and maybe be so. to implement a new feature and fill these fixtures.
 So if the clients also implement the t8n tool it would be really nice too.
 So we can.
 So like, researchers control to type in their favourite language and don't  always need to rely on Consensus to do it.

 **Tim Beiko** [19:48](https://www.youtube.com/watch?v=09Kzi2x06UM&t=1188): Okay, any other comments, questions about application tests.

 **Danny** [19:58](https://www.youtube.com/watch?v=09Kzi2x06UM&t=1198): My phone crashed at 1 point.
 So maybe I missed it.
 But is there? the ability to fill with eels?

-**MariusVanDerWijden** [20:09](https://www.youtube.com/watch?v=09Kzi2x06UM&t=1209): They're working on it, as far as I know.
+**Marius Van Der Wijden** [20:09](https://www.youtube.com/watch?v=09Kzi2x06UM&t=1209): They're working on it, as far as I know.

 **Mario Vega** [20:16](https://www.youtube.com/watch?v=09Kzi2x06UM&t=1216): Yeah, I think I think there's a gate and support.
 And as long as they have that we can, we can definitely use them too.